callmenick/callmenick.github.io/content/_index.md

 🤓 Looking for my tech blog?
 [Check it out here]({{< ref "/dev" >}}).

-🎨 I also dabble around with the arts — check it out on [Instagram](https://www.instagram.com/paperboystudio/)!
+🎨 I also dabble around with the arts.
+Check out some of my work on [Instagram](https://www.instagram.com/paperboystudio/)!

 💌 Questions?
 [Get in touch]({{< ref "/contact" >}}).